BASE TRACK 163mm 2.5m x 1.0mm Aluminium

 Description

-• Maximum width and maximum gauge in one profile — the 163 mm × 1.0 mm specification addresses the most demanding point in the EWI envelope: thick insulation on tall or exposed facades where both channel depth and structural rigidity are non-negotiable.
+• Maximum width and maximum gauge in one profile — the 163 mm × 1.0 mm combination addresses the most demanding point in the EWI envelope: thick insulation on tall or exposed facades where both channel depth and structural rigidity matter.

-• Eliminates deflection under heavy board loads — 160 mm graphite EPS boards are significantly heavier per linear metre than thinner equivalents, and mineral wool slabs at this thickness are heavier still; the 1.0 mm gauge holds its profile across the full 300 mm fixing span without visible sag at the front lip.
+• Eliminates deflection under heavy board loads — 160 mm graphite EPS boards weigh significantly more per linear metre than thinner equivalents, and mineral wool slabs at this thickness are heavier still; the 1.0 mm gauge holds its profile across the full 300 mm fixing span without visible sag at the front lip.

-• Specified for system-certified assemblies — where the EWI system holder's fire test or structural test was conducted with a 1 mm gauge starter track at 160 mm as part of the tested build-up, this profile satisfies the certification without substitution or derogation.
+• Specified for system-certified assemblies — where the EWI system holder's fire or structural test was conducted with a 1 mm gauge starter rail at 160 mm, this profile satisfies the certification without derogation.

-• Integral drip edge for deep build-ups — the formed lower lip projects beyond the wall face, shedding rainwater clear of the insulation system at a point where the 160 mm build-up depth makes base-zone moisture management particularly important.
+• Integral drip edge for deep build-ups — the formed lower lip projects clear of the wall face, shedding rainwater and splash-back at a point where the 160 mm build-up makes base-zone moisture management particularly important.

-• Perforated web for ventilation — punched apertures along the horizontal shelf allow trapped moisture and vapour drive to escape from behind thick insulation, supporting long-term drying capacity at the base of deep wall assemblies.
+• Perforated horizontal web — ventilation apertures allow trapped moisture and vapour drive to escape from behind thick insulation, supporting long-term drying capacity in deep wall assemblies.

-• Corrosion-resistant aluminium alloy — the natural oxide layer resists alkaline basecoat chemistry, prolonged moisture contact, and atmospheric exposure across the full service life of the system, matching the longevity expected from a high-specification EWI installation.
+• Corrosion-resistant aluminium — the natural oxide layer resists alkaline basecoat chemistry and prolonged moisture contact across the full service life of a high-specification EWI system.

 Property Value